:: Our Mission

 To assist communities in developing strategies for protecting and conserving their ecological and cultural assets through environmentally-sensitive decisions, lifestyles and planning.

 Green infrastructure is the interconnected natural systems and ecological processes that provide clean water, air quality and wildlife habitat.
 Green infrastructure sustains a community’s social, economic, and environmental health.

 :: What's New?

-Based on six years of field testing, the guides show communities how to map their most significant natural resources and make plans to conserve or restore them.
-While they have been created for specific states, the ideas in the guides can be applied anywhere.
+There are editions for Virginia, New York, Arkansas and North Carolina.
+The guides show communities how to map their most significant natural resources and make plans to conserve or restore them.
+A guide for South Carolina is underway.
+While the guides were created for specific states, the ideas can be applied anywhere.

 :: What Can You Do?